zelhajou/zelhajou/README.md

 <b>🚀 What I’m Up To</b>
 <pre>
-📂 Taking on challenges at 42 Network (it's a wild ride!)
+📂 Navigating the exciting challenges at 42 The Network (it's a wild ride!)
-│   └── 🔗 <a href="https://github.com/zelhajou/42cursus">Peek at my 42 adventures if you're curious</a>
+│   └── 🔗 <a href="https://github.com/zelhajou/42cursus">Explore my journey here</a>
-📂 Building big, robust systems from scratch
-📂 Experimenting with web tech possibilities
+📂 Creating robust, large-scale systems from the ground up 📂 Experimenting with the possibilities of modern web technologies
 </pre>

 <!--